SmingHub/Sming/Basic_rBoot/readme.txt

 - If using a very small flash (e.g. 512k) there may be no room for a spiffs fileystem, disable it with DISABLE_SPIFFS = 1
 - If you are using spiffs set RBOOT_SPIFFS_0 & RBOOT_SPIFFS_1 to indicate where
   the filesystems are located on the flash.
+This is the real flash offset, not the address + 0x40200000 used in the mount call.
 - After building copy all the rom*.bin files to the root of your web server.

 If you want more than two roms you must be an advanced user and should be able